Anto-Napo/java-full-course/README.md

 Made with various online websites.
 OOP part: [Caleb Curry YouTube channel](https://www.youtube.com/@codebreakthrough "Caleb Curry").
 Threads part: [Bro Code YouTube channel](https://www.youtube.com/@BroCodez "Bro Code").

 An advanced part will be soon released in a new repository because of the complexity it needs.
+[Here's the link](https://github.com/Anto-Napo/java-advanced-course "Java advanced course").
+However, only the network part is over.

 ## Topics